javi11/nntpcli/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

 ## License